Interface Methods and Interface variables

 Interface Variable

-An interface can contain variables the main purpose of interface variables is to define requirement-level constants.
+An interface can contain variables.
+These variables are used to define constants.

-Every interface variable is always public static final whether we are declaring or not.
+Every interface variable is always public static final, whether we declare it or not.

 }